 How to: split wood

-In this topic we discuss how to split large pieces of wood.
-From the trunk to smaller pieces of firewood that are suited for drying and the fireplace or campfire.
-You usually split these large pieces of wood with freshly cut or sawed wood.
+The splitting of wood is turning the trunk of the tree into smaller pieces of (fire)wood.
+These pieces of wood are suited for the drying stack and later for in the fireplace or campfire.
+You usually split freshly cut or sawn wood.
 Fresh wood is easier to split, so don't wait too long after cutting down a tree!
-As mentioned before this topic is about splitting larger pieces of wood.
-We have also written a separate topic about making kindling and splitting small pieces of wood.
+In this topic we will tell you all about how you split your own firewood.
+Want to lean more about kindling?
+We have another topic that focuses on splitting kindling specifically.

 Type of axe